This was a struggle. In case you haven’t read, I was coming off an injury.

-Even though I had awesome accommodations this weekend, for some reason I had tons of trouble sleeping, waking up throughout the night.
+Even though I had awesome accommodations this weekend, for some reason I had tons of trouble sleeping.
 (Think that could possibly have something to do with my extreme lack of exercise and poor eating habits of late?)

-When I got to the gear check, I was happy to see my friends Wendy and Marty.
+When I got to the gear check, I was happy to see my friends Wendy & Marty.
 As I was talking to Wendy, I got a tap on the shoulder.
-It was Jeanette (of Jeanette and Johannah).
-She was happy to see that I had made it out of the bike ride alive, and she told me that I had convinced Johannah to do the half marathon!
+It was Jeanette (of Jeanette & Johannah), happy to see I’d made it out of the bike ride alive.
+She let me know I’d convinced Johannah to do the half marathon!

 I felt so silly walking through the crowd of cheering spectators lined up at the start.